 Consult A LaGrange, Georgia Family Law Attorney

-Having an attorney on your side is especially important when your spouse has significantly greater income or financial resources.
-Even though it may seem impossible to afford an attorney, a judge may order your spouse to pay some or all of your attorney’s fees in some circumstances.
+Having a LaGrange, Ga. family law attorney on your side is especially important when your spouse has significantly greater income or financial resources.
+Even though it may seem impossible to afford an attorney, a judge may order your spouse to pay some or all of your LaGrange, Ga. family law attorney’s fees in some circumstances.
+Call Moffitt Law, LLC today.